anr-bmbf-pivot/Artifacts-CoNEXT23-DoC/06-07-evaluation/scripts/plots/README.md

   offset to DNS query, similar to Figure 12 in our paper for the [`comp` experiments][experiment types].
 - `plot_max_age_cdf.py`: Plots the resolution time CDFs for the [`max_age` experiments][experiment
-  types], similar to Figures 9 and 10 in our paper.
+  types], as depicted in Figure 14 in our paper.
 - `plot_max_age_link_util.py`: Plots a link utilization plot with distance to sink to bytes and L2 frames, respectively, similar to Figure 11 in our paper for [`max_age` experiments][experiment types].